Dinosaur Contemporaries

 Glirodon grandis

-The Glirodon grandis fossil of found at Dinosaur is only the front half of a skull with some teeth visible, but it still represents the species' holotype (the first specimen to be found and described).
+The Glirodon grandis fossil found at Dinosaur is only the front half of a skull with some teeth visible, but it still represents the species' holotype (the first specimen of its kind to be scientifically described).
 The Glirodon skull found at Dinosaur National Monument is one of the most complete multituberculate skulls from Late Jurassic North America.

 Park footer